Demystifying Hot Water Systems: The Basics

 Hot Water Plumbing FAQ

-How long will a hot water heater last?
+How long will the lifespan of a hot water heater?